glat/MultiLinter/README.md

 1. You can create issues to send bug reports.
 Such issues will be answered.
 2. You cannot create issues to place any other questions.
 Such issues will not be answered but closed/deleted without any further warnings or replies.
-3. If you continue on behaviour breaking these rules you will be reported to GitHub, MultiLinter repo can be deleted, extension on VS MarketPlace will be deleted, all to protect my reputation.
+3. If you continue on behaviour breaking these rules you will be reported to GitHub, MultiLinter repo can be deleted, extension on VS MarketPlace can be deleted, all to protect my reputation against bad users and bad reviews.

 **If you are not comfortable with the above clarifications and warnings feel free to move on and do not bother me.
 Search for another extension, write your own, but that's it.
 No other questions will be answered.**